 Nearly 60 million people will be taking statins this year in the United States alone.
 Most of these people will be over 50 years of age.
 Few of them will be on supplemental CoQ10.
 Simple logic dictates that the statin drug impact on CoQ10 availability will be profound.

 The subject of special genetic predisposition to statin damage has added considerably to the concern about statin adverse reactions.
-It has recently been reported that some 19-24 percent of the population of the United States carries the so-called statin damage SLCO1B1 gene giving an unusual variation of the transport protein which it codes so that tissue levels of statins become far higher than ever suspected.
+It has been reported that some 19-24 percent of the population of the United States carries the so-called statin damage SLCO1B1 gene, giving an unusual variation of the transport protein which it codes, so that tissue levels of statins become far higher than intended.

-Since statin effects are based upon tissue levels this means nearly a quarter of the entire U.S. population is predisposed to have statin toxicity.
-Since we do not as yet have a reliable and economical screening test for this abnormal gene we are unable to tell ahead of time who among us carries the gene.
+Since statin effects are based upon tissue levels, this means nearly a quarter of the entire U.S. population is predisposed to have a level of statin toxicity.

-The following are a few of the reports I have received from readers of my books and on websites relevant to the subject of muscle pain and statin drugs:
+The following are a few of the reports I have received from readers of my books and website relevant to the subject of muscle pain and statin drugs:

 1) I am experiencing many of the side effects listed for Lipitor.
 I have been taking it for quite some time but the worse symptoms are fairly recent.
 I have finally been told I have fibromyalgia, which has similar symptoms and problems.
 Since I read about the fact that Lipitor can be causing muscle problems even when you have a normal CPK, I just yesterday stopped taking it to see if it helps.
 I have muscle and joint pain, cognitive problems, lack of attention, restless leg syndrome, irritable bowel syndrome, problems walking because my hips begin to hurt so badly and extreme fatigue.